-Glazed Eggnog Cookies — Soft, buttery tea cakes topped with a creamy eggnog glaze are a Christmas treat that everyone will love!!
-EASY to make, not at all dry, and great for cookie exchanges or hostess gifts!!
+๐โค๏ธ๐ Glazed Eggnog Cookiesย are soft, buttery tea cakes topped with a creamy eggnog glaze, and are a Christmas treat that everyone will love!
+EASY to make and not at all dry, they’re great for cookie exchanges or hostess gifts!

 Eggnog in Cookies?
 Yes!

-If you like eggnog, cinnamon, and nutmeg, you’re going to love these teacakes!
-In case you need other eggnog recipes, from creative eggnog drinks to eggnog cinnamon rolls, check out all my eggnog recipes.
+In my family, teacakes are a Christmas staple, and no holiday cookie platter is complete without them.
+If you love eggnog flavor, cinnamon, and nutmeg, youโll adore these cookies!
+In case you need other eggnog recipes, from creative eggnog drinks toย eggnog cinnamon rolls, check out all myย eggnog recipes, too.

 These soft eggnog cookies call for mostly pantry staples, plus one or seasonal items.
-All are easy to find this time of year, though!
+All are easy to find in grocery stores this time of year, though!

 For the teacake cookies, you’ll need: